iotaledger/node-dashboard/README.md

 # About

-Common dashboard used by IOTA node software.
+Common dashboard used by IOTA node software Hornet and Bee.

 ## Prerequisites

-To deploy your own version of the Node Dashboard, you need to have at least [version 10 of Node.js](https://nodejs.org/en/download/) installed on your device.
+To deploy your own version of the Node Dashboard, you need to have at least [version 14 of Node.js](https://nodejs.org/en/download/) installed on your device.

 To check if you have Node.js installed, run the following command: